-To date, we have financed our operations, primarily through sales of our solution, net proceeds from the issuance of convertible preferred stock, lease facilities and, more recently, net proceeds from our initial public offering, or IPO, and debt financings.
+To date, we have financed our operations, primarily through sales of our solution, lease facilities and net proceeds from our equity and debt financings.
 We do not know when or if our operations will generate sufficient cash to fund our ongoing operations.
-In the future, we may require additional capital to respond to business opportunities, challenges, acquisitions, a decline in sales, increased regulatory obligations or unforeseen circumstances and may engage in equity or debt financings or enter into credit facilities agreement and \$2.4 million outstanding under a promissory note with the Universal Services Administration Company, or USAC.
-See Note 6 of the notes to condensed consolidated financial statements.
+In the future, we may require additional capital to respond to business opportunities, challenges, acquisitions, a decline in sales, increased regulatory obligations or unforeseen circumstances and may engage in equity or debt financings or enter into credit facilities.

 We have a substantial amount of debt.
-As of March 31, 2015, we had \$20.0 million outstanding under a loan and security agreement for a term loan facility of up to \$30.0 million, \$16.5 million outstanding (comprised of \$12.5 million under the revolving line of credit and \$4.0 million outstanding under a term loan) under a loan and security
+As of June 30, 2015, we had \$20.0 million outstanding under a loan and security agreement for a term loan facility of up to \$30.0 million, \$16.0 million outstanding (comprised of \$12.5 million under the revolving line of credit and \$3.5 million outstanding under a term loan) under a loan and security agreement, \$2.1 million outstanding under a promissory note with the USAC, and a \$2.0 million FCC civil penalty payable to the U.S. Treasury without interest.
+See Note 5 of the notes to condensed consolidated financial statements.